 Interestingly enough, BBC reports, “All the antibiotics brought to the market in the past 30 years have been variations on existing drugs discovered by 1984.
 Most worryingly, it was as long ago as 1962 that the last new class of antibiotics to treat those infected by the most resistant gram-negative superbugs was discovered.”

 Issues including drug-resistant bacteria, costs for research and development, and a lack of interesting investment opportunities for drug companies have caused a surprising slow down – even a standstill – in this area of medicine.
-Makes you wonder what’s next – but perhaps antibiotics as we know them won’t be the solution of the future.
+It makes you wonder what’s next – but perhaps antibiotics, as we know them, won’t be the solution of the future.
 Hope we don’t have to find out the hard way.

 When antibiotics are made available to you, know what you’re getting into.
 Trust your doctor but be on-the-ball for your own peace of mind.
 For any questions, talk to a vybe specialist.
 We’re here to fill you in—as well as help you feel better, at any of our locations.